pythonian23/pgo/cmd/pgo-discord/README.md

 # PGo Discord
 Run PGo as a discord bot.
+Written in Python.